Isaiah 5 - Outline of Isaiah (Book Notes menu page)

 "This is a picture of a nation giving itself in abandon to sin, without shame or conscience."
 [McGee]

-Notice that the preceding "woes" are answered with a penalty.
+Notice that the preceding "woes" are answered with specific penalties.
 None is given here.
 Their arrogance deserves no answer.
 They would not recognize the Lord's hand of judgment, until the captivity swept them away.
 So, also, it will be at the end of the age. cp.
 Mat 24:38,39; 1The 5:2-4

 20 Woe unto them that call evil good, and good evil;